jerdoe/glue_libs_sso/README.md

      ```
    - Save your changes

-5. **Run your tasks**
+1. **Configure the Glue Endpoint Region**
-   - To open an interactive shell within the container, run the following command:
+   - Open an interactive shell inside the container and run the configuration script:

      ```bash
      docker compose exec aws-glue bash -l
+     configure-glue-region.py <region>
      ```

+   - Alternatively, you can run the script directly:

+     ```bash
+     # DO NOT MISS THE QUOTES
+     docker compose exec aws-glue bash -lc 'configure-glue-region.py <region>'
+     ```

+1. **Run your tasks**
-   - or you can run your tasks directly
+   - You can run tasks in an interactive shell or via the `docker compose exec` command:

      ```bash
      # The file `sample.py` on the host would be located at `glue_libs_sso/binds/workspace/src/sample.py`